Harbour Porpoise

 Colors

-Dark grey to black on the back and dorsal fin, fading to light grey on the sides, with a white underside.
+Dark grey or nearly black on the back (dorsal side), fading to a lighter mottled grey on the flanks, and a stark white on the underside.

 Key Features

-- Small, triangular dorsal fin located in the middle of the back
+- Small, triangular dorsal fin located at the center of the back

-- Blunt, rounded head with no distinct beak
+- Blunt, rounded head with no discernible beak or snout

-- Dark stripe from the corner of the mouth to the flipper
+- Dark grey stripe extending from the corner of the mouth to the flippers

 When You’ll See Them